Social Change and Development in Southern Africa

 The program is located in Windhoek, the capital city of Namibia.
 Namibia is a multi-ethnic country and its many cultures and languages will be found intermixing in Windhoek.
 Windhoek is an urban center which still maintains traces of its German and South African colonialism.
 Namibia is also one of the most inequitable countries in the world and Windhoek exemplifies such disparities with great wealth and great poverty existing at either ends of the capital.

 Credit is granted and the transcript is issued by Augsburg College for the equivalent of two courses or eight semester hours.

-- The Development Process: Southern Africa (Interdisciplinary Studies 312)
+- The Politics of Development in Southern Africa (Interdisciplinary Studies 312/Political Science 354)